stefan-ffr/PublicScripts/readme.md

-Here all sort of useful scripts
+Here are all sort of useful scripts